You have to pay tax on your income if you come to live in the UK. Income includes:

-You don’t need to pay National Insurance or get a number if you have either:
+You do not need to pay National Insurance or get a number if you have either:

 Ask the social security authority in your country for the document or certificate.

-You won’t have to pay National Insurance for the first 52 weeks you’re in the UK if both the following apply:
+You will not have to pay National Insurance for the first 52 weeks you’re in the UK if both the following apply:

 - are sent by an employer in your home country to work in the UK temporarily

 If you’re also taxed abroad